 1) The “cake” made of tires, crate, and barrels.

 2) Melvin the cement mixer, with a rotating drum in the process of dumping cement onto the “cake”.

 3) Big Rig, who would smash face first into the “cake”.

-When I explained this concept to Nathan he was very enthusiastic, if a bit disappointed that Jack Truck and Dump Truck Dan wouldn’t be on the cake.
+When I explained this concept to Alex she was very enthusiastic, if a bit disappointed that Jack Truck and Dump Truck Dan wouldn’t be on the cake.

 The first thing I had to do was figure out how the heck I was going to make any of this happen.
 The easiest way to describe the process is probably to take each piece separately, though of course these projects were running concurrently.

 Melvin the Cement Mixer